Skip to main content

 Assessing Human Rights Risks in the Supply Chain

-Moving forward, we will expand the scope of our activities and improve our human rights due diligence system based on the above as we work to address human rights issues in our supply chain.
+Going forward, we will expand the scope of our efforts and further strengthen our human rights due diligence framework as we continue to address human rights issues in the supply chain.

 Pursuing Risk Level-based Engagement